-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, rather than one game, a bit of a medley.
 The PC's always been the best platform, obviously.
 When it came to platformers though...

-Yes, once again... a little later than planned, thanks to getting hours into this week's intended subject only to be stopped by an unfixable crash... it's time for a look at a random grab-bag of what was historically one of the PC's weakest genres.
-If you wanted platform games, you got a Nintendo/SNES (or if your parents secretly hated you, a Sega) or an Amiga/ST. It's not that there weren't attempts made on PC, just that they rarely worked out that well - remember our version of Mega Man? - and too expensive to risk a punt on compared to something likely to last longer, like an adventure, an RPG, or a Slush Puppie.
-Let's take a random spin through some of the good and the bad, and the very, very ugly...
+Yes, once again, thanks to getting hours into this week's intended subject only to be stopped by an unfixable crash, it's time for a look at a random grab-bag of what was historically one of the PC's weakest genres.
+If you wanted platformers you got a Nintendo, an Amiga/ST, or if your parents secretly hated you, a Sega.
+It's not that there weren't attempts made on PC, just that they rarely worked out that well (remember our version of Mega Man?) and were too expensive to risk a punt on compared to something likely to last longer, like an adventure, an RPG, or a Slush Puppie.
+Let's take a random spin through some of the good and the bad, and the very, very ugly.

-Where better to start than right at the beginning... at least, more or less.
-Captain Comic is often credited as being the first PC platform game, though a quick look at the graphics - simple as they are - should be a clue that it's not.
-It came out in 1988, while players craving disappointment could have been playing the likes of Ario Bros (sic) as early as 1983.
+Where better to start than right at the beginning, more or less.
+Captain Comic is often credited as being the first PC platformer, though a quick look at the graphics, simple as they are, should be a clue that it's not.
+It came out in 1988, while players craving disappointment could have been playing the likes of Ario Bros (opens in new tab) (sic) as early as 1983.
 You can probably work out what game that was a clone of, and note the lack of the word 'Super' in its name.
 Its graphics consisted entirely of ASCII figures, with Mario replaced with a smiley face and Shigeru Miyamoto with a dodgy photocopier.

 Weird that the default 'shoot' command key was 'Ins' though.
 Look on your keyboard.
 Yes.
 That one.

-Even as far back as 1992, people were rolling their eyes at the classic 'prince saves princess', 'rescue the kidnapped girlfriend' storyline... so it's a good job that it's never used any more, right?
-Few remarked on it as openly as this game though, with its colour-swapping heroine fighting her way through some of the blockiest platforms ever to be jumped on, and a third episode called "Jill Saves The Prince" featuring the most romantic, epic ending ever.
+Even as far back as 1992, people were rolling their eyes at the classic 'prince saves princess', 'rescue the kidnapped girlfriend' storyline, so it's a good job that it's never used any more, right?
+Few remarked on it as openly as Jill of the Jungle, with its colour-swapping heroine fighting her way through some of the blockiest platforms ever to be jumped on, and a third episode called "Jill Saves The Prince" featuring the most romantic, epic ending ever.
 Or possibly the most favor-y favour ever to be requested.

 THE PRINCE ASKS: "Jill of the Jungle, you have not only saved my life, you have saved the jungle from great peril.
 You have the eternal gratitude of my family.
 Now I ask you only one more favor, Jill... will you marry me?"